andruskutt/wsgirouter3/README.md

 Works using path segments instead of more common regex matching (RFC 3986 path segment parameters are not supported) https://datatracker.ietf.org/doc/html/rfc3986#section-3.3

 Path variables are by default defined using RFC 6570 level 1 https://datatracker.ietf.org/doc/html/rfc6570#section-1.2 Start and optional end markers are customizable.
 Path variable types are defined using python typing information.
-Customizable, types supported out-of-box: bool, int, str.
+Customizable, types supported out-of-box: bool, int, str, uuid.UUID.

 WSGI environ wrapper can passed to handler if there is parameter with type Request.
 No global variables/threadlocals.
 Request body and query string binding is also supported, using generic types Body and Query.